 Teachers will be introduced to various teaching strategies and methods that promote the implementation of alignment of curriculum, instruction, and materials to content and performance standards.
-This year the teacher has taken part in training's with qualified Zoom trainings.
+This year the teacher has taken part in training's with qualified Zoom trainings and very few in person training.
 Teacher collaboration days will be used to align curriculum and instruction and supplemental materials are developed to meet the content standards.
-Teacher and administrotor review each year the curriculum and instruction to content and performance standards.
+Teacher and administrator review each year the curriculum and instruction to content and performance standards.